Għana (folk music): Spirtu Pront

-In Spirtu Pront sessions, two or more għannejja (singers) are paired together and take part in an improvised song duel that demonstrates their knowledge of a wide range of social topics as well as their command of the Maltese language.
+In Spirtu Pront sessions, two or more għannejja (singers) are paired together and take part in an improvised song duel in the form of duets, with a riposte and counter-riposte (botta u risposta).
+If four singers are involved, the first will sing with the third, and the second with the fourth.

+The ideal vocal range is that of a high tenor.
+Many singers are not formally taught, but learn from accompanying their elders.

+The lyrics demonstrate their knowledge of a wide range of social topics as well as their command of the Maltese language.
+Encouraging the transmission of political or moral beliefs with "crude satire and double entendres".
+Within this, the għannej shows off a capacity for "impromptu creativity, cunning, satirical depiction and subtle political criticism".

 Sessions take around an hour in duration, and there may be a number of sessions that make up a whole performance.
-The għannejja are the living poets of the Maltese language, singing in a highly expressive, free flowing style.
+The għannejja sing in a highly expressive, free flowing style.
 Their improvised melodic lines borrow heavily from Arabic influenced scales.
 Although improvisation is definitely an element, it is never the focus.

 Once a session has commenced, għannejja must participate for the entire duration, and no new singer can join.
 The għannejja usually begin with an introductory comment about who is taking part in the session.
 This section acts as a way of easing into the bout, but has more recently been used as a way of identifying participants during taped performances.
 The għannejja then begin discussing the topic.
 This would either be predetermined, or it will be established during the course of a session, just as a conversation would.
 Għana is not used to settle personal differences or arguments between singers.
-The song subjects themes themselves are dramatic and grave, even if dealt with wittily.
-They may be personal honour, reflections on social values, or political (in the narrow sense of the word) (Fsadni, 1993).
+The song subjects' themes themselves are dramatic and grave, even if dealt with wittily.
+They may be "personal honour, reflections on social values, or political (in the narrow sense of the word)".

+Għannejja vie with each other regarding their ability to sing without searching for words.
 Singers must display their superior knowledge in the topic, while adhering to a number of formal constraints.
-For instance, their improvised responses must rhyme, phrases should be in an 8, 7, 8, 7 syllabic structure, and singers must use 'high-flown' language.
-This form of language is not one that is used in ordinary social intercourse.
-It is highly elaborate making use of wit and double-entendre, and drawing on the many Maltese proverbs and idiomatic phrases.
-The Maltese language is a very ancient language, and compared to English, it does not contain many adjectives or adverbs.
-Instead, over the centuries, the Maltese have developed a rich and colourful library of proverbs to act as their descriptors.
+For instance, their improvised responses must rhyme in a scheme of a-b-c-b, and phrases should be in an 8, 7, 8, 7 syllabic structure.
+The best għannejja use "metaphors, archaic words, [and] proverbs".
 Occasionally, depending on the għannej, the language used is overtly self-righteous.
 Ultimately, this type of practice creates tension between competing għannejja.
 In most cases, the għannejja would be shaking hands with their opponent, similar to a sporting match, showing that what they are saying is only for entertainment and they do not mean to cause any offence.